Author

 • Implementing auto-scaling

 While you will find multiple assessing and monitoring tools within Azure and in the form of third-party tools, which will offer insight into compute resource parameters, there is a shortage of storage assessing and monitoring tools.
-To assess your cloud storage health, you can follow the tips below.

 • Ensure your application's needs are met by monitoring the performance of your cloud storage.
 Analyze metrics like latency, throughput, and IOPS (Input/Output Operations Per Second) to identify and resolve any performance issues promptly.